coreos/docs/os/booting-on-auro.md

 If you would like to create multiple clusters you'll need to generate and use a new discovery token.
 Change the token value on the etcd discovery parameter in the cloud-config, and boot new instances.

-## Using CoreOS
+## Using CoreOS Container Linux

 Now that you have instances booted, it is time to play around.
-Check out the [CoreOS Quickstart](quickstart.md) guide or dig into [more specific topics](https://coreos.com/docs).
+Check out the [Container Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://coreos.com/docs).